billwarker/EZ_CommerceHub/README.md

    - Generate report of backorders in each order
    - Running memory of backorders across time (weekly?)
 - Add menubar options to update database
-- Create MySQL table for Groupon descriptions and associated SKUs, add option to update to menubar
+- Create db table for Groupon descriptions and associated SKUs, add option to update to menubar
 - Update db, fetch excel sheet from Lean Supply